cengelj/MotorWeather/readme.md

 ## Available Queries

 **- Crashes by Date:** Displays the number of car crashes on the user-selected date.
-**- Weather by Date:** Deather details from the user-selected date.
+**- Weather by Date:** Displays weather details from the user-selected date.
 **- Most Common Weather:** Displays a ranked list (descending) of the most common weather conditions.
 **- Most Crashed-In Weather:** Displays a ranked list (descending) of the most crashed-in weather conditions.
 **- Deadliest Weather:** Displays a ranked list (descending) of the deadliest weather conditions.